DECENTfoundation/DECENT-Network/README.md

 >     $ make -j -l 3.0
 >     $ make install

-By this time you should have Decent files installed at `~/dev/DECENTfoundation/DECENT-Network-build/artifacts/prefix` directory.
-You can specify any other custom install prefix for `cmake` during the initial configuration, for example, by adding `-D CMAKE_INSTALL_PREFIX=~/dev/DECENTfoundation/DECENT-Network-prefix` to the command line.
+Decent artifacts are installed at `/usr/local` directory by default.
+You can specify any other custom install prefix for `cmake` during the initial configuration, for example, by adding `-DCMAKE_INSTALL_PREFIX=~/dev/DECENTfoundation/DECENT-Network-prefix` to the command line.

 You can use any path instead of `~/dev/DECENTfoundation` in the steps above.